HarshdeepSinghKaint/Number-Guesser/README.md

 5. Run the command `python number_guessing_game.py`.
 6. Follow the on-screen instructions to play the game.

-## About
+## About ℹ️

 This game was created as a beginner Python project to practice fundamental programming concepts such as user input, conditionals, loops, and random number generation.

-## Feedback
+## Feedback 📝

-If you have any feedback, encounter issues, or have suggestions for improvements, feel free to [open an issue](paste-the-copied-url-here) on GitHub.

----

-You can replace `paste-the-copied-url-here` with the actual URL of your GitHub repository's issues section.
-This will allow users to easily report issues or provide feedback on your project.
+Please provide any feedback or suggestions to help me improve the code , It'll be a great help !!